 "Wiles, damnit," he snapped as he trudged up to where I was sprinting, having to increase his pace in order grab hold of my arm.
 "I can't let you practice while there's lightning, school rule."

-I tried to dislodge myself from his grip but his hold was too strong, making me growl in frustration as I turned to face him.
-He glared back at me with his bright brown eyes, dark hair billowing in the rapidly gaining wind.
-"I'm not done yet," I declared, tilting my chin up a little to try to not appear quite so exhausted.
+I tried to dislodge myself from his grip but his hold was too strong, so with a frustrated growl and a sharp roll of my eyes, I forced myself to turn to face him.
+He stared back at me with an unimpressed look, dark hair tufting in the rapidly gaining wind.
+"I'm not done yet, Wood," I declared, tilting my chin up a little to try to not appear quite so exhausted.
 My chest was heaving and my hair was matted with sweat, sticking it to my head in a vision of beauty.

-His scowled at my enthusiasm.
-"Yes, really, so get off or I'll make you get off."
+He smiled humorlessly at my enthusiasm.
+"Yes, really, so get off the pitch or I'll make you get off."

 I tilted my head to the side, a smug quality entering my voice now that I had the upper hand in this.
 "I'm sorry, Wood.
 I believe it was your order to complete two hundred bleacher suicides, and I've only done one hundred and seventy two.
 Maybe next time you should reconsider being such an asshole?"

-His stared me down evenly.
+His gaze was resigned.
 "I will move you, Wiles."

 I snorted.
 "Really?
 What are you going to do, toss me over your shoul—ARGH!"

 A strangled yelp escaped my lips as his arms suddenly encircled my waist, pulling me up and over his shoulder like an old sack of potatoes.
-"Pretty much," he replied in a nonchalant manner as I began writhing around, banging my fists against his back.
+"Pretty much," he replied nonchalantly as I began writhing around, banging my fists against his back.

-"Wood!"
-I cried as I tried to twist out of his firm grasp, feeling horribly demeaned and undermined – this was no way to treat your own Seeker, for Christ's sake!
-"Put me down, you bloody wanker, this is harassment!
+"Wood," I hissed as I tried to twist out of his firm grasp, feeling horribly demeaned and undermined – this was no way to treat your own Seeker, for Christ's sake!
+"Put me down, you wanker, this is harassment!
 As in harassment!
 As in illegal!"